The structure of maximal non-trivial d-wise intersecting uniform families with large sizes: Comparison of the sizes of extremal families

 \section{Comparison of the sizes of extremal families}

 This section is devoted to comparing the sizes of extremal families in Theorems \ref{thm:maximal_intersecting_d+2} and \ref{thm:maximal_intersecting_d+1} that are all maximal non-trivial $d$-wise intersecting families.
-We will prove Corollaries \ref{cor:first_second_max_inter}--\ref{cor:sixth_max_inter_d=3} which characterize the largest, the second largest, the third largest and the fourth largest non-trivial $d$-wise intersecting $k$-uniform families for $k>d+1\geq 4$, and and the fifth largest and the sixth largest maximal non-trivial $3$-wise intersecting $k$-uniform families for any $k\geq 5$.
+We will prove Corollaries \ref{cor:first_second_max_inter}--\ref{cor:sixth_max_inter_d=3} which characterize the largest and the second largest maximal non-trivial $d$-wise intersecting $k$-uniform families for any $k>d\geq 3$, the third largest and the fourth largest maximal non-trivial $d$-wise intersecting $k$-uniform families for any $k>d+1\geq 4$, and the fifth largest and the sixth largest maximal non-trivial $3$-wise intersecting $k$-uniform families for any $k\geq 5$.

 \begin{Lemma} Assume that $d\geq 3$. \begin{enumerate} \item[$(1)$] If $k\geq d+1$ and $n\geq 2k-d+1$, then $|\mathcal H(k,d,k-d+1)|>|\mathcal G(k,d)|$. \item[$(2)$] If $k\geq d+4$ and $n>\max\{2k+6,24(d-1)\}$, then $|\mathcal H(k,d,k-d)|<|\mathcal G(k,d)|$.
 If $k\in\{d+2,d+3\}$ and $n\geq 2k-d+2$, then $|\mathcal H(k,d,k-d)|>|\mathcal G(k,d)|$. \end{enumerate} \end{Lemma}